EeviLuukkonen/cyber-security-project1/README.md

 Cross-Site Request Forgery is a security flaw that can lead to a user unknowingly sending requests to other web applications.
 User can e.g. make unwanted financial transactions or send their private information to an attacker.

 Django automatically prevents CSRF from happening.
 It checks that all form submissions come from the same site that rendered the form.
-The programmer only has to make sure that a form has CSRF-token present.
+The programmer only has to make sure that a form template has CSRF-token.

 That is why this flaw is implemented by adding @csrf_exempt to create_blog.
-This disables the automatic protection, making blog creation vulnerable for CSRF attack.
-To fix this flaw, remove the @csrf_exempt and use token in the form.
-This could also be achieved by manually checking that the user token and form token match, but Django's automation makes the fix easy.
+This disables Django's automatic protection, making blog creation vulnerable for a CSRF attack.
+To fix this flaw, remove the @csrf_exempt line and use token in the form template.
+Another solution would be to manually check that a session token and form token match before creating the blog.
+However, Django makes the fix easier.

 ### FLAW 4: BROKEN ACCESS CONTROL
 [Link to flaw 4](https://github.com/EeviLuukkonen/cyber-security-project1/blob/99912fcd8b924f918474053c59db99bb7cfa69c9/blogapp/blogs/views.py#L45)